 Now, at the beginning of the new period, you have to transfer the opening balance to the opposite side (i.e. On the debit side as per our example) as “To Balance b/d”.
 Here c/d refers to carried down, and b/d means brought down.

 The difference between journal and ledger can be drawn clearly on the following grounds:

 - The Journal is a book where all the financial transactions are recorded for the first time.
 When the transactions are entered in the journal, then they are posted into individual accounts known as Ledger.

 - The Journal is a subsidiary book, whereas Ledger is a principal book.

-- The Journal is known as the book of initial entry, but Ledger is a book of final entry.
+- The Journal is known as the book of original entry, but Ledger is a book of second entry.

 - Ledger accounts must be balanced, but journal need not be balanced.

 In the beginning, we talked about the procedure of recording a transaction.
 It involves a series of actions like they are first recorded in the journal, from there they are classified and grouped into separate accounts and posted into the ledger, which is then transferred to trial balance and at the end the final accounts are prepared.These steps provide a base to prepare the financial accounts of a company.
 If any of the above steps is missing, then it would be hard to prepare the final accounts.